JackkGGs/EfJobR/README.md

 # EfJobR

 ## Overview
-This program allows users to obtain jobs easily.
-This is a Discord bot, specifically `discord.py`.
-It runs on weaker CPUs and requires stable internet speeds of over 100 KB/s and a latency lower than 100ms to be used efficiently.
-It uses Gemini 2.5 Flash-Lite to give dynamics.
-With this bot, you can easily find recruitment forms for free.
-Note that it doesn't send messages to servers.
-Instead, it directly messages you on your PMs.
+This program interactively searches for recruitments.
+This project uses `discord.py` as its base.
+It runs on weaker CPUs and requires stable internet speeds of over 100 KB/s and a latency lower than 100ms to be used efficiently and quickly.
+It uses Gemini 2.5 Flash-Lite to give responses.
 It's protected by encryption, and the person running the program can't directly see what you're doing.

 ## Features
   - **Dynamic Responses**: Parameters of the LLM are randomised on every message it receives.
   - **Private**: Received and sent messages are not directly visible to the bot's program executor.
 The messages are directly sent to Gemini.
   - **Efficient**: Low system requirements.
-Internet speeds are not a big deal, however latency is more important.
+Internet speeds are not a big deal; however, latency is more important.
 50ms is already very responsive.
   - **Multilingual**: Supports a wide range of languages.
 You can even use Akkadian if you insist.

 ## Installation and Setup